coastalwhite/intro-power-analysis/src/compiling/simpleserial.md

 This way your entire encryption or decryption will be captured by the power trace.
 You can also move the triggers to a specific point of the encryption or decryption, if you want to focus on a specific part of the algorithm.

+This should give you most of the information needed to write and/or compile your own implementations of algorithms.
+The next section will contain some other resources which can help you in this process.

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [C]: https://en.wikipedia.org/wiki/Python_(programming_language)